geobarry/mousefree/mouse/compass mouse/README.md

   * The outer edge of the red circle is 30 pixels

 ## Command Mode Management
 Compass has been designed to allow for short voice commands while avoiding misrecognitions that can disrupt your workflow.
-Upon initialization:
-  * Command Mode is turned off
-  * Compass Mode is turned on
+When you start up the compass mouse by saying something like "Compass North", you will enter *compass mode* which is a special mode that only allows mouse related commands.

-To return to Command Mode:
+To return to Command Mode, do any of the following:
   * Say "Exit Compass"
   * Perform a mouse action ("click" (or "touch"), "right-click", "drag end", "wheel downer")
   * Wait 15 seconds